cajoue/frontend-nanodegree-mobile-portfolio/README.md

 #### scroll Fix3
-used a lovely transform instead of style change in updatePositions
+used a lovely transform instead of style change in updatePositions noticed that the pizza position was now off :( so made change to calc

 ### Optimized results
 #### Console messages from Timing API